jint-method/jint-methodology/docs/readme.md

 Developers are able to use frameworks like [Next](https://nextjs.org/) or [Nuxt](https://nuxtjs.org/) or can use templating engines such as [Twig](https://twig.symfony.com/), [Blade](https://laravel.com/docs/5.8/blade), or even good ol' [PHP](https://www.php.net/).

 When tackling client-side rendering a developer can select the best tool for the job.
 Usually utilizing the [Template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) is preferred, however, sometimes using a JavaScript templating engine like [Handlebars](https://handlebarsjs.com/) would work better, especially when large sections of dynamic content need to be rendered.

+### The Cost of Freedom

+Choosing to build your project framework to maintain the ability to mix & match how content is rendered along with what tools you'll use may seem like a no-brainer, however, the JINT method comes at a cost: documentation.
+Even though JINT provides a general structure that helps define functionality, rendering, and the methods of communication every project is unique and will require a developer to think through the problem, architect a solution, and document how the gears will work together.
+The role of JINT is to provide a general structure for loading critical HTML and CSS before lazy loading everything else.

+### Persistent State

+One of the key features of JINT is the ability to utilize Pjax.
+It's a term used when referring to hijacking of traditional page navigation within a project where only one HTTP request is sent when loading the initial page.
+The future requests are loaded using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) and the content of the page is dynamically swapped.
+By using Pjax JINT can maintain a persistent state while utilizing server-side rendering.
+Pjax can also be used to animate between page when simulating single page applications.
+When Pjax is paired with the [Session Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) developers can merge the benefits of both modern web application frameworks alongside the benefits of traditional websites.